Sunset Lakeview

 No analysis available

-I searched the remarks for phrases like 'lease expires', 'land lease to', 'ground lease ends', and any 4-digit year tied to a lease end but found no reference.
-Because no specific lease expiry year is provided, this field is unknown.
+I searched the public remarks for phrases like 'lease expires', 'land lease to', 'leasehold', and explicit years (e.g., 2050).
+There is no leasehold/lease-expiry language anywhere in the remarks, so the lease expiry year is unknown.

 Multiple listings explicitly describe a building-wide sprinkler retrofit: examples include “completed fire sprinkler system,” “recently installed SPRINKLER SYSTEM,” and “new fire sprinkler system has been recently installed.”
 While the MLS checkbox currently appears on 3 of 20 listings, at least 4–5 independent public remarks from different listings reference the system and some describe it as newly completed, providing strong corroborating evidence that the building has a fire sprinkler system.